-Any registered voter can request a no-excuse absentee ballot online, by mail and in person.
+Any registered voter can request a no-excuse absentee ballot online, by mail or in person.

-- Online: Use the state’s voter services portal to complete an application.
+- Online: Use the state’s voter information portal to complete an application.
 You’ll need to confirm your driver’s license or state ID number and the last four digits of your Social Security number.

-- By mail: Download, print and complete a ballot application, then mail it to your county clerk’s office.
+- By mail: Download, print and complete a ballot application.
 Or call or email your clerk’s office to request an application.
 Mail your completed application with proper postage to your county clerk’s office.

 How do I return my mail ballot during an election?

-- In person: Drop off your completed ballot at your county clerk’s office, at any Election Day polling location or at any official drop box location, if your county offers them.
+- In person: Drop off your completed ballot at your county clerk’s office, at any Election Day polling location or at any official drop box location.

 You may cast your ballot at a polling place if your absentee ballot was mailed but not received by Election Day.
 To cancel your mail ballot, you must sign an affidavit.

-Use the state’s voter information portal to track the status of your absentee ballot and to find ballot drop-off locations near you.
+Use the state’s voter information portal to track the status of your absentee ballot.

 Can I vote in person before Election Day?